hot-glue-for-rails/hot-glue/README.md

 If you want Bootstrap, install it following these instructions

 (3) To use Shakapacker, start with `rails new --skip-javascript` and [see this post](https://jasonfleetwoodboldt.com/courses/react-heart-rails/rails-7-shakapacker-and-reactonrails-quick-setup-part-1/)

-If you want Bootstrap, install it following [these instructions](https://jasonfleetwoodboldt.com/courses/stepping-up-rails/importmap-rails-with-bootstrap-sprockets-stimulus-and-turbo-long-tutorial/)

 For the old method of installing Bootstrap [see this post](https://jasonfleetwoodboldt.com/courses/stepping-up-rails/rails-7-bootstrap/)